vokimon/markdown-customblocks/docs/generators-linkcard.md

 - `sitename`: the name of the main site
 - `siteicon`: the site icon

-Content, if provided will be used as excerpt instead of the summary in the page.
+Content, if provided, will be used as description instead of the summary in the page.

 ## Styling